 How to remove a column in r

 # how to remove a column in r / delete column in R # this version will remove column in r by name dataframe$columetoremove <- NULL

 Another Approach: Remove Multiple Columns By Name

-This can be used for removing columns in R, especially if you need to run “drop columns” on three to five at a time.
+This drop function can be used for removing unwanted columns in R, especially if you need to run “drop columns” on three to five at a time.
 Better yet, since the underlying operation (remove column in r by name) is very transparent, it will be easy for others to understand your code.
 You may also want to look at changing column names to ensure the final results are easy to read.